Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 “President Trump and his campaign have been on the ground in Virginia talking to voters for years and we’re not taking the state for granted — because Virginians need strong leadership to fight back against the Democrats’ radical and intrusive agenda,” she said in an email.

-One of Trump’s most prominent Virginia boosters contends the tweets are an indication that Trump believes that the state is winnable.
+One of Trump’s most prominent Virginia boosters contends the tweets are an indication that Trump believes the state is winnable.

 “Is he tweeting out about Oregon?
 Is he tweeting out about Massachusetts or Connecticut?
 No,” said John Fredericks, a conservative radio host and chairman of Trump’s Virginia convention delegation.
 “We’ve got a good shot to pull off the biggest upset on November 3rd.
 We’ve been telling the president this for some time, and now we’re making a believer out of him.”